 - Choose Your Nourishment Wisely: Despite your best intentions, a lot of things will not go according to plan when your feeding your baby at night.
 You’re fumbling around in the dark to rescue a favorite toy that fell from the crib, groping for the blanket in which to nestle your squirming child, and wondering where your glasses are because you can’t see anything.
 What you don’t need to worry about is what to feed your baby.
 Enfamil’s Enspire checks all the boxes.
-The formula contains MFGM (a mixture of lipids and proteins that support brain development) and lactoferrin, a protein also in colostrum and breast milk that supports the immune system.
+The formula contains naturally occurring MFGM* components from whey protein concentrate and lactoferrin, a protein also in colostrum and breast milk that supports the immune system.
 It also has prebiotics for gut health.
 Of all the things that can (and will) go wrong on the night shift, this isn’t one of them.

 - Prepare the Bottle: Don’t overthink this step.
 It’s a 1-2-3 process that you can do in advance (a maximum of 24 hours ahead for powdered formula).
 First, wash your hands with soap and water.
 Next, measure the appropriate amount of water you need (check the directions) and pour it into the bottle; add the corresponding amount of powdered Enspire formula.
 Finally, put the cap on and shake to mix.
 Refrigerate the bottle until you’re ready to feed your baby.